 Conserving open space is vital for protecting the air we breathe, the water we drink, and the land that sustains us all.
-For more than 20 years, the Tennessee Parks & Greenways Foundation (TennGreen) has conserved land where people and nature can thrive—safeguarding wetlands, grasslands, mountains, forests, and waterways across the state we call home.
+For more than 20 years, TennGreen Land Conservancy has conserved land where people and nature can thrive—safeguarding wetlands, grasslands, mountains, forests, and waterways across the state we call home.

 Every missed opportunity to protect our cherished lands is an irreversible loss to our future.
 We must work together—not just for our own health, but for that of future generations and the wildlife with whom we are graced to share this land.

-Over the past year, with the help and professional guidance of the Conservation Consulting Group, TennGreen embarked upon a full-scale strategic planning process to learn anew how to best address the conservation needs of the state.
+With the help and professional guidance of the Conservation Consulting Group, TennGreen Land Conservancy embarked upon a full-scale strategic planning process to learn anew how to best address the conservation needs of the state.

-TennGreen crafted its first Strategic Plan in 1998, guiding its mission to conserve Tennessee’s natural treasures for the benefit of all Tennesseans.
+TennGreen Land Conservancy crafted its first Strategic Plan in 1998, guiding its initial mission to conserve Tennessee’s natural treasures for the benefit of all Tennesseans.
 It has created several plans since.
-What differentiates this Strategic Plan from the rest is that it was developed after (and in direct response to) an extended period of listening to YOU—TennGreen's loyal members, partners, colleagues, civic leaders, and communities.
+What differentiates this Strategic Plan from the rest is that it was developed after (and in direct response to) an extended period of listening to YOU—TennGreen Land Conservancy's loyal members, partners, colleagues, civic leaders, and communities.

-This Strategic Plan launches a new chapter in TennGreen's storied history.
+This Strategic Plan launches a new chapter in TennGreen Land Conservancy's storied history.
 As our treasured lands are passed on to the next generation, and development pressures continue to accelerate, we stand poised to have a greater conservation impact.